 Training provided in the 7 specialized workshops and practical art workshops is coordinated by professionals in conservation-restoration, teachers within the establishment and invited participants.

 These workshops are essential to the student training programme and highlight the cultural wealth of the conservation-restoration department.
 The department regularly receives works and objects entrusted to it by French public institutions on which the students mentored by their instructors, learn the skills of their future profession.

-VOLUME OF HOURS AND ECT CREDITS
+VOLUME OF HOURS AND ECTS CREDITS

 The ECTS system (European Credit Transfer System) facilitates the academic recognition of periods of study carried out abroad and qualifications obtained from the different nations within the European Union.
 The ECTS credits are a numerical value allocated to each course unit.
 They reflect the quantity of work a course unit requires in relation to the total quantity of work necessary to complete a full year of academic study at a given institution.

 INTERNSHIPS AND RESTORATION FIELD SCHOOLS

 To consolidate the knowledge acquired, to put this knowledge and expertise into practice, and to be in a pre-professional actual work situation, students in conservation-restoration take part in two internships throughout their studies : one 12-week professional internship in 3rd year and one 24- week internship abroad in 4th year.
 In addition, students in conservation-restoration take part in restoration field-schools on preventive conservation during their 1st year and other field-schools throughout their studies in France and abroad.

 A large variety of locations and themes is proposed.
 From the treasures of Beauvais Cathedral to the Delphi Museum in Greece, students have the opportunity to practice the management approach to conservation of collections, conduct a study of polychrome elements, carry out conservation measures, etc.